14 Best Places to Visit in the Midwest

 My personal highlight was the Canal Walk at sunset because it really made me appreciate the city’s unique character.

-In addition, over two days, we sampled great food at restaurants downtown, including great breakfast at Cafe Patachou, Bazbeaux Pizza for a casual family lunch, Harry & Izzy's and St. Elmo Steak House for steaks, The Capital Grille for delicious seafood.
+In addition, over our tree-day long weekend, we sampled great food at restaurants downtown, including great breakfast at Cafe Patachou, Bazbeaux Pizza for a casual family lunch, Harry & Izzy's and St. Elmo Steak House for steaks, The Capital Grille for delicious seafood.

 My flower photo in the Midwest